 Everything is Different

-After I had come back from a careless tour through Argentina, things were changing quickly and drastically.
+After I had come back from a careless tour through Argentina beginning of 2020, things were changing quickly and drastically.
 People got sick.
 People were dying.
 Actions I had never heard of before became my everyday routines.
 It was hardly allowed to leave the house.
 We had to walk on designated trails in parks.
 Everybody had to wear a face mask – something we had always made fun of when we saw Asian tourists.

 There were even new expressions.
 I now had to social distance.